fits components up to 18½" wide x 15" deep

 The SAMSON addresses these crucial design issues quite simply:

-• The shelves are 2" and 4” air-dried maple cut only from old-growth logs that are 75 to 100 years old.
+• The shelves are 2" and 4” air-dried maple cut only from old-growth logs and air-dried for 3 to 6 years.
 2" solid maple is over 60 times as stiff as the 3/4" veneered MDF shelves of most conventional audio racks.

-• The uprights are 1-1/4" solid steel, 16 times as stiff as the typical rack's 5/8" steel rod or 99 times stiffer than the 1" square hollow aluminum tubing found on expensive high end racks.
+• The uprights are 1¼" solid steel, not hollow, thus 16 times as stiff as the typical rack's 5/8" steel rod or 99 times stiffer than the 1" square hollow aluminum tubing found on expensive high end racks.

-• Each maple shelf is locked to the 1-1/4" steel uprights by being captured with crushing force between two massive threaded brass cylinders at each corner.
+• Each maple shelf is locked to the 1¼" threaded solid steel uprights by being captured with crushing force between two massive threaded round brass nuts at each corner.
 This yields a totally rigid vibration path and zero perceptible or measurable side sway.
-The 1-1/4" uprights thread directly and rigidly into threaded brass Heavyfeet or Megafeet—the most massive footers offered on any available equipment rack.
+The 1¼" uprights thread directly and rigidly into threaded brass Heavyfeet or Megafeet—the most massive footers offered on any available equipment rack.

 © 1990-, Mapleshade Productions or its affiliates